leoparente/netbox-learning/netbox-discovery-quickstart/README.md

 > [!TIP]
 >
-> Make a note of the output of this step in case you need it later on
+> `1_set_envvars.sh` writes the variables it generates to a file in the root directory called `environment`
+> This is so that you can run `1_set_envvars.sh` in separate terminals and get the same results
+> If you need to recreate the envirionment variables, just delete `environment` and run the script again

 ```
 source 1_set_envvars.sh